-There is a drastic difference in your and your kids’ life, which is just a one generation apart.
-Those evening games after school, watching cartoons or movies just on Sundays, socializing with friends are no longer a part of life.
-More than 75% kids play indoor games on computers or smart phones or other such personal electronic devices and watch TV.
+There is a drastic difference in your and your kids’ life, which is just one generation apart.
+Those evening games after school, watching cartoons or movies just on Sundays, and socializing with friends are no longer a part of life.
+More than 75% kids either watch TV or play indoor games on computers or smartphones or other such personal electronic devices.
 Technology has given us a choice.
-A child is free to play games outside but he or she now has a choice to play games on electronic gadgets.
+A child is free to play games outside but they also have a choice to play games on electronic gadgets.
 Build an atmosphere of motivation and see a change in your kid.
-Force him or her to play out door games.
-But as far as office work is concerned or a training that needs the use of technology then of course we are totally dependent upon computers and technology.
+Force him or her to play outdoor games.
+But as far as office work is concerned, or a training that needs the use of technology then of course we are totally dependent upon computers and technology.

 We live in modern tech age of information which is dependent upon technology.
 It has made our life easier.
 But young generation can be called addicted or completely dependent upon technology.
 They use all their free life surfing net for entertainment or information.

-An article was published in a 2010 New York Times stating that technology is shaping our personalities.
-According to some experts excessive use of technology make us impatient, impulsive and selfish.
+An article was published in 2010 in the New York Times stating that technology is shaping our personalities.
+According to some experts, excessive use of technology makes us impatient, impulsive and selfish.

 Definitely technology and computer has made work easier which can be done from anywhere at any time but this is also a negative aspect of work.
 You do not know when your working hours start and when these end.
-A 2010 study made it clear that use of ICT including computer, email, Internet and cell phones has made work lot more easier but at the same time our lives have become more stressful as workload and pace of work has increased.
+A 2010 study made it clear that the use of ICT including computer, email, Internet and cell phones has made work a lot more easier, but at the same time our lives have become more stressful as workload and pace of work have increased.

 A survey was conducted on 12,000 adults from Brazil, India, China, France, Indonesia, the US, Japan and Italy.
-61% millenials (whose age is between 18-24 years) think that technology is converting people to less human.
-59% feel that society is now dependent upon technology and 36% want technology to become more intuitive.
+Almost 61% millennials (whose age is between 18-24 years) think that technology is converting people to less human.
+Around 59% feel that society is now dependent upon technology and 36% want technology to become more intuitive.

 Experts believe that technology has entered into every realm of life.
 Even many operations and other such crucial tasks are carried out with the help of computers or just by robots.
 There are computer driven planes, security apps and devices for women, and at the same time technology fulfill the social needs of human by providing social sites and hundreds of connections.